zcutlip/mock-cli-framework/README.md

 This is a framework that can be called from a short Python console script to simulate the responses of an actual command-line tool.

-`mock-cli-tool` provides API for two purposes:
+`mock-cli-framework` provides API for two purposes:

 - Playing back canned responses based on a provided list of command-line arguments in order to simulate an actual command-line tool's behavior
 - Generating a directory of canned responses from invocations of the actual tool